sentoz/loggie-docs-en/docs/reference/pipelines/interceptor/transformer.md

 # transformer

-Used to perform functional data processing conditional judgment.
+Used to perform functional data processing conditional judgement.
 Source interceptor.

 ## Use Cases